Olaf Schneewind, world-renowned authority on infectious diseases, 1961-2019

 He had been working for 15 years on a vaccine that could neutralize the scourge of Staphylococcus aureus, including antibiotic-resistant strains.
 He often reminded students and colleagues, “Staphylococcus aureus is the infectious disease agent that causes the most morbidity and mortality in the 21st century in the United States.”

-Schneewind was highly respected by his colleagues in the United States and abroad, admired and respected for the quality of his science, as well as the practical, honest and straightforward way in which he approached problems.
+Schneewind was highly respected by his colleagues in the United States and abroad.

+“I admired and respected the quality of his science as well as the practical, honest and straightforward way in which he approached problems,” said Kenneth Polonsky, dean of the Biological Sciences Division at the University of Chicago.
+“His outstanding scientific discoveries leave a significant impact on the field.”

 One of Schneewind’s major accomplishments was his central role in the discovery of bacterial sortases.
 These enzymes help assemble proteins in specific bacteria and anchor these surface proteins to the cell wall.
 Sortases enable bacteria to adhere to other bacterial or animal cells.
 Without sortases and their surface protein substrates, bacteria such as Staphylococcus aureus cannot cause disease or interact with their environment.